 IN SB0205 will set new standards for teacher training programs, mandating that programs consider training teachers in evidence-based social emotional learning practices.
 Teachers will also complete mandatory youth suicide awareness and prevention training.
 The bill was signed by Gov. Eric Holcomb on Apr.
 22.

-Here’s how MTW can help: In addition to implementation training and ongoing coaching calls, we offer Enrichment Workshops to improve teacher’s use of MTW in the classroom, as well as Visioning Labs professional development series to deepen educators’ capacity for SEL.
+Here’s how MTW can help: In addition to implementation training and ongoing coaching calls, we offer Enrichment Workshops to improve teacher’s use of MTW in the classroom, as well as educator wellness experiences professional development series to deepen educators’ capacity for SEL.
 Learn more here.

 NJ S2485, signed into law by Gov. Phil Murphy on May 11, establishes the Clayton Model Pilot Program for K–5 SEL programs in select New Jersey public schools.
 The trauma-informed SEL program showed success on implementation in Clayton School District and this bill will expand the program across the state.